GaloisInc/LinearArbitrary-SeaHorn/README.md

   optimization only updates the solution of p1 during CEGAR iterations and p2 is only updated to the solution of p1 when the new p1 solution can imply the old p2 solution.

-## Our experimental results in log files ##

-Reviewers are recommended to access to `test_logs` directory to find the details of our experimental results on our own machine.

 ## Example ##